SoTrxII/Pandora/README.md

 ### Running the Bot

 Copy .env.example into .env.
 Refer to the [configuration step](#configuration) to fill the values.
-When this is done, the quickest way to get the bot running is to run:
+When this is done, the fastest way to get the bot running is:

     npm run start:dev

-However, this is not the best way to run it in a production environment.
+However, this is not the best way to do it in a production environment.

 A cleaner way would be to copy the **dist** directory, containing the transpiled Javascript, into another location and only install the production dependencies (This is what the Dockerfile do).